 Top 10 Kitten Nursery Stories

 Spring has sprung and the nation’s first Kitten Nursery is opening for its 10th season!
-In 2009, San Diego Humane Society opened the first 24-hour Kitten Nursery in the United States.
+In 2009, San Diego Humane Society opened the first specialized care Kitten Nursery in the United States.
 Since opening, it has cared for more than 10,000 underage, orphaned kittens in need of around-the-clock feedings and specialty care – each with their own unique story of survival.
 Here are the top 10 stories from San Diego Humane Society’s Kitten Nursery:

 1. Oscar the Trash Can Kitty